• Skip to primary navigation

 If you are looking for more sprouted grain recipes, let me share a few with you!

-• A Sprouted Grain Mediterranean Salad is another super healthy idea.
+• A Sprouted Grain Mediterranean Salad is another super delicious idea.

 • We love this Sprouted Grain Bread too.
 It is so tender and delicious.